i~HD AI Policy

 • Implement monitoring mechanisms to track AI performance, fairness, and compliance.

-• Provide an AI grievance mechanism for employees or users affected by AI decisions.
+• Provide an AI grievance mechanism for i~HD personnel or users affected by AI decisions.

 • This policy will be reviewed every six months or as required by regulatory changes, new data processing approaches and techniques or response to a breach or investigation.

-• Updates will be communicated to all employees and relevant stakeholders.
+• Updates will be communicated to all i~HD personnel and relevant stakeholders.

 For enquiries or AI compliance concerns, contact DPO@i-hd.eu.